 </Card>

-JSX supports the namespace mechanism.
-That's not to say you can't live without it, but it's quite useful.
-Firstly, you only need to import the top-level component, and the rest is available through it, which makes sense if you look at JSX as JS code.
-Secondly, this way the semantics are set better.
+Firstly, you only need to import the top-level component.
+The rest is available through it, which makes sense if you look at JSX as JS code.

-This mechanism is implemented through static properties.
+This mechanism works through static properties:

 See the Pen js_react_functional_components_namespaces by Hexlet (@hexlet) on CodePen.